microsoft/sqldev/_includes/partials/java/crudwindows.md

     cd SqlServerSample
 ```

 Add the Microsoft JDBC Driver for SQL Server dependency to your Maven project by opening your favorite text editor and copying and pasting the following lines into your **pom.xml** file.
 Do not overwrite the existing values prepopulated in the file.
-The JDBC dependency must be pasted within the larger "dependencies" section (<dependency> </dependency>).
+The JDBC dependency must be pasted within the larger "dependencies" section (&lt;dependency> &lt;/dependency>).

 Specify the version of Java to compile the project against by adding the "properties" section below into the pom.xml file.
 Add the <properties> section below after the <dependencies> section.